sigstore/docs/content/en/about/integration.md

 ### Sigstore-Go
 The Sigstore-go library represents the future of Sigstore’s support for the Go programming language.
 It supports the Protobufs-based bundle format, and is a lightweight software package that is much simpler than Cosign.
 Cosign is focused on OCI use cases, which makes it difficult for library integrators who want to limit their implementations to core sign/verify flows.
 It can be used today as a smaller alternative than depending on Cosign’s internal libraries (which can come with lots of potentially unnecessary transitive dependencies), and provides the basis for Sigstore bundle support in the policy controller.
 Cosign was designed as a CLI for signing containers, and Sigstore-go is designed as an API.

-Sigstore-go is located at https://github.com/sigstore/sigstore-go examples can be found at https://github.com/sigstore/sigstore-go#examples.
+Sigstore-go can be found [here](https://github.com/sigstore/sigstore-go).
+[Examples](https://github.com/sigstore/sigstore-go#examples) are also available.

-Sigstore-python
+### Sigstore-python
 The Sigstore-python library is an interface for the Python programming language.
-You can find the repository for it at https://github.com/sigstore/sigstore-python.
+Examine the [repository](https://github.com/sigstore/sigstore-python) for more information.

 ### Sigstore-JS
 The Sigstore-JS library is designed for code signing NPM packages.
-It can be found at https://github.com/sigstore/sigstore-js  .
+See the [repository](https://github.com/sigstore/sigstore-js) for more information.